Fast food: On the go

 McDonald's first two-lane drive-thru was at the Rock N Roll McDonald's in Chicago.

 Fast food outlets are take-away or take-out providers that promise quick service.
 Such fast food outlets often come with a "drive-through" service that lets customers order and pick up food from their vehicles.
 Others have indoor or outdoor seating areas where customers can eat on-site.
 The boom in IT services has allowed customers to order food from their homes through their smartphone apps in recent times.

 Nearly from its inception, fast food has been designed to be eaten "on the go," often does not require traditional cutlery, and is eaten as a finger food.
 Common menu items at fast food outlets include fish and chips, sandwiches, pitas, hamburgers, fried chicken, french fries, onion rings, chicken nuggets, tacos, pizza, hot dogs, and ice cream, though many fast food restaurants offer "slower" foods like chili, mashed potatoes, and salads.

 Filling stations

 Convenience stores located within many petrol/gas stations sell pre-packaged sandwiches, doughnuts, and hot food.
 Many gas stations in the United States and Europe also sell frozen foods, and have microwave ovens on the premises in which to prepare them.
 Petrol stations in Australia sell foods such as hot pies, sandwiches, and chocolate bars, which are easy for a customer to access while on their journey.
-Petrol stations are a place that are often open long hours and are open before and after shop trading hours, therefore, it makes it easy to access for consumers.
+Petrol stations are places that are often open long hours and are open before and after shop trading hours, therefore, it makes it easy to access for consumers.